 |

-We first note peaked dress caps in the early 20th century when fkat caps were just beginning to become standard.
-There were a range of different styles including these peaked caps, flat caps, andvarious caps come where between the two.
-We believe that the peaked dress cap was an English cap which became popular for school wear in the late 19th century.
-Younger boys for dress wear wore peaked Englisgh school-type, usually in black or grey.
+We first note peaked dress caps in America during the late-19th century.
+We do not yet have a complere chronology, but we notice them being worn by the 1890s.
+We note peaked caps earlier in England.
+The peaked dress cap was an English cap which became popular for school wear in the late-19th century.
+They became associated with school wear and school uniforms.
+This association never developed in America.
+The peaked cap were worn at some private schools in America, but it never became cseen as a school cap as it was in Britain.
+This was one of several types of caps that boys worn at the time.
+All had peaks, biyt the crowns varied.
+There were a range of different styles including these peaked caps, flat caps, and various other cap stypes.
+We also notice flat caps and Oliver Twist caps.
+These caps were worn by a wide range of boys with little or no class connotations.
+Flat caps in the early-20th century were just beginning to become standard.
+Oliver Twist caps disappeared in the 1910s.
+Peaked caps persisted, but with a shift in image.
+The peaked cap became a kind of dress cap for pre-teen boys from affluent families.
+By the 1920s we see younger boys wearing peaked caps with suits with suits, usually in black or grey.
 They often matched a boy's suit.
+Some were brought with the suit.
+Others were brought separately.
 We see these caps being worn in several different countries as a kind of dress cap.
-This was the cap worn by American boys from affluent families, normally with a suit and done to match the suit.
+It became a cap worn by American boys from affluent families, normally with a suit and done to match the suit.
 This was the most common cap style worn with short pants suits, especially the Eton suits worn by younger American boys.
-We see quite a number of phitigraphs of American boys wearing Eton suits with peaked hats during the 1930s-60s.
+We see quite a number of photographs of American boys wearing Eton suits with peaked hats during the 1930s-60s.
 We see both family snapshots and advertisements, such as an insurance ad in the 1960s.
 We believe that it was popular in America in part because of its English association.

 Navigate the Boys' Historical Clothing Web Site: